openstack/openstack-manuals/doc/doc-contrib-guide/source/project-deploy-guide.rst

    This schedules the Deploy Guide jobs.

 #.
 Commit the changes to the infra repository for review.

+To update the main index pages with a link to your deployment guide, see :doc:`doc-tools/template-generator`.

 Deployment guide and installation guide links
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~